evhub/coconut/DOCS.md

 --style name          set Pygments syntax highlighting style (or 'list' to list styles)
-                      (defaults to COCONUT_STYLE environment variable if it exists, otherwise 'default') --history-file path   set history file (or '' for no file) (can be modified by setting COCONUT_HOME environment variable) --vi-mode, --vimode   enable vi mode in the interpreter (currently set to False) (can be modified by setting COCONUT_VI_MODE environment variable) --recursion-limit limit, --recursionlimit limit
+                      (defaults to COCONUT_STYLE environment variable if it exists, otherwise 'default')
+--vi-mode, --vimode   enable vi mode in the interpreter (currently set to False) (can be
+                      modified by setting COCONUT_VI_MODE environment variable) --recursion-limit limit, --recursionlimit limit